 Show your support during the Kirk Centenary

-Support the Kirk Center with a donation of $100 or more by December 31, 2018, to help us mark the centennial year of Russell Kirk’s birth.
+Support the Kirk Center with a donation of $100 or more to mark the centennial year of Russell Kirk’s birth.
 As a thank-you gift, you will receive a limited-edition, commemorative mug with a portrait of Kirk designed by artist Sam Torode.

 (NB: Shipping available to U.S. addresses only.)